-The first generation GLA racked up over a million sales worldwide and now the second generation has arrived to take on its rivals in the premium compact SUV segment.
+The first generation GLA racked up over a million sales worldwide and now the second generation looks to take on its rivals in the premium compact SUV segment.

 A nice place to be...
 The new GLA will arrive in South Africa in Q2 of 2019.

 Highlights in the interior include free-standing displays of various sizes including two 7-inch displays, a 7-inch and 10.25-inch display and the widescreen display which offers two 10.25-inch displays.
 The latest MBUX infotainment system is included as standard with Apple CarPlay and Android Auto capability.
 A combination of Artico leather and black Tandel fabric is standard, as is a carbon-fibre trim finish.

 Apart from increases in legroom and headroom, boot space has grown too and the rear seats can be adjusted by up to 14 cm and can split in a 40:20:40 configuration.